 Q: How does a user get started with their Amazon WorkSpace once it has been provisioned?

-A user needs to have an Amazon WorkSpace provisioned for them, and a broadband Internet connection.
-To use an Amazon WorkSpaces client application to access their WorkSpace, they will need a supported client device (PC, Mac, iPad, Kindle Fire, or Android tablet), and an Internet connection with TCP ports 443 & either 4172 for PCoIP or 4195 for WSP, and UDP port 4172 for PCoIP or 4195 for WSP.
+A: A user needs to have an Amazon WorkSpace provisioned for them, and a broadband Internet connection.
+To use an Amazon WorkSpaces client application to access their WorkSpace, they will need a supported client device (PC, Mac, Linux, iPad, Android tablet, or Android-compatible Chrome OS device), and an Internet connection with opened TCP ports 443 & either 4172 for PCoIP or 4195 for WSP, and UDP port 4172 for PCoIP or 4195 for WSP.

 Q: Once users connect to their Amazon WorkSpace can they personalize it with their favorite settings?

 A: An administrator can control what a user can personalize in their WorkSpace.
 By default, users can personalize their WorkSpaces with their favorite settings for items such as wallpaper, icons, shortcuts, etc. These settings will be saved and persist until a user changes them.
 If an administrator wishes to lock down a WorkSpace using tools like Group Policy for Windows, this will restrict a user’s ability to personalize their WorkSpaces.

 Q: Can users install applications on their Amazon WorkSpace?